IvoBlok/LZRoverEngine/README.md

  - eigen
  - assimp

-Installation guide for Ubuntu (similar for any linux system):
+Installation guide for Ubuntu (should be similar for any linux system):
  - gcc

 Enables compilation of the C++ source code